semantic-release/semantic-release/README.md

 ### Can I manually trigger the release of a specific version?

 You can trigger a release by pushing to your GitHub repository.
-You deliberately can not trigger a _specific_ version release, because this is the whole point of `semantic-release`.
+You deliberately cannot trigger a _specific_ version release, because this is the whole point of `semantic-release`.
 Start your packages with `1.0.0` and semver on.

 ### Is it _really_ a good idea to release on every push?